Achievable logoAchievable logo

 Messenger

-• A person who has custody of insured property while outside the covered area.
+• A messenger is a person who has custody of insured property while outside the covered area.

 Types of crime insurance